pepecortes/spotair/OVH_CLOUD.md

-		NETWORK / FAILOVER IP: modify associated instance (so that you can access DNS cloud.spotair.org) STORAGE / BLOCK STORAGE: attach to instance ssh spotair@cloud.spotair.org (you might have SSH warning concerning DNS SPOOFING: you can remove the key and reconnect) cd docker, then git fetch and pull if needed, then docker-compose down -v, then docker-compuse up --build docker-compose exec web bash + npm run watch
+		NETWORK / FAILOVER IP: modify associated instance (so that you can access DNS cloud.spotair.org) STORAGE / BLOCK STORAGE: attach to instance ssh spotair@cloud.spotair.org (you might have SSH warning concerning DNS SPOOFING: you can remove the key and reconnect) cd docker, then git fetch and pull if needed, then docker-compose down -v, then docker-compose up --build docker-compose exec web bash + npm run build (or watch, for development)